tmitidieri/Thamyres-Mitidieri/README.md

-# Hey there, I'm Thamy Mitidieri 👋
+# Hey there, I'm Thamy 👋
 Data Analyst & User Researcher ⚡ Experienced in design, user research and a knack for data mining

 🧰 Tools & languages